-Edible flowers don't just look pretty, they bring a wide range of delicious flavours to the kitchen table.
-Although floral feasts are having a fashionable moment, flowers have been a source of food for thousands of years.
-Chinese cooks used petals as far back as 3000BC, and the Romans added mallow, violets and roses to their famously extravagant feasts.
-In the Victorian era, candied florals were used to flavour and decorate cakes, pastries and desserts.
-Now, edible flowers are widely used to create fresh, modern flavours in both savoury and sweet dishes – and no episode of Bake Off or MasterChef is complete without them.
+Edible flowers don't just look pretty, they bring a wide range of delicious flavors to all manner of meals.
+And although they're having a fashionable moment, the use of flowers in cooking goes back thousands of years.
+Chinese cooks used petals in 3000BC, and the Romans added mallow, violets and roses to their famously extravagant feasts.
+In the Victorian era, candied florals were used to flavor and decorate cakes, pastries and desserts.
+Now, edible flowers are widely used to create fresh, modern flavors in both savory and sweet dishes – and no episode of Bake Off or MasterChef is complete without them.

-The only rules are to check very carefully that your chosen flower is edible (pretty definitely doesn't always mean palatable) and when growing specifically for the table, avoid using pesticides either directly on the plant or anywhere in the vicinity.
+It's easy to start growing and using your own edible flowers – you could even base some of your flowerbed ideas around them.
+But of course, safety rules apply – always check very carefully that your chosen flower is edible (pretty definitely doesn't always mean palatable).
+And, when growing specifically for the table, avoid using pesticides either directly on the plant or anywhere in the vicinity.

 How to use edible flowers

 Growing and harvesting perennial and annual flowers to add to culinary creations could not be simpler.
-Even better, some of the easiest-to-grow edible flowers offer the biggest, boldest flavours and the most vibrant splashes of colour.
-Pot marigolds, with their peppery taste, can be grown in a container from a single pinch of seed scattered on the soil, while glorious orange and ruby red nasturtiums are one of the simplest annuals to raise, and every single part of the plant can be eaten, from the buds to the seed pods.
+Even better, some of the easiest-to-grow edible flowers offer the biggest, boldest flavors and the most vibrant splashes of color.
+Pot marigolds, with their peppery taste, can be grown as part of your container gardening ideas from a single pinch of seed scattered on the soil.
+Meanwhile, glorious orange and ruby red nasturtiums are one of the simplest annuals to raise – and every single part of the plant can be eaten, from the buds to the seed pods.

-Add to the list cornflowers, honeysuckle, pinks, hollyhocks, bee balm, lilac, sunflowers, forget-me-knots, dahlias and chrysanthemums and you have a rainbow cutting garden and a complete floral larder in one.
-An extra bonus is that all of these plants are bee-friendly plants and will attract beneficial insects to the garden.
+Add to the list cornflowers, honeysuckle, pinks, hollyhocks, bee balm, lilac, sunflowers, forget-me-nots, dahlias and chrysanthemums and you have a rainbow cutting garden and a complete floral larder in one.
+An extra bonus is that all of these are bee-friendly plants and will attract beneficial insects to the garden.

-Cakes, home-made cordials, botanical cocktails, flavoured butters and vibrant salads are the obvious contenders for a floral boost, but edible flowers can also be used to give depth of flavour to fish, soups, omelettes and meat dishes.
+Cakes, homemade cordials, botanical cocktails, flavored butters and vibrant salads are the obvious contenders for a floral boost, but edible flowers can also be used to give depth of flavor to fish, soups, omelettes and meat dishes.

 When to pick them

-Cut edible flowers early in the morning when the flavours will be more intense.
-Use the flowers immediately, or store in the fridge in a plastic bag until you are ready to add them to a dish.
+Cut edible flowers early in the morning when the flavors will be more intense.
+Once picked, it's a good idea to allow them to sit undisturbed for a while so that any pollen beetles and other insects can crawl away.
+If you're not using the flowers straightaway, you can store them in the fridge in a plastic bag until you are ready to add them to a dish.
 They should last for a couple of days.

 Washing edible flowers

-If you need to wash the flowers, dip in a bowl of cold water and gently shake dry.
+If you need to wash the flowers, dip them in a bowl of cold water and gently shake dry, or carefully pat with kitchen towel.
 Some will not survive the washing process if they are delicate.

 How to prepare edible flowers